Finding a school if your child has SEN and has an education, health and care (EHC) plan

 Moderate learning difficulties

-Severe/profound and multiple learning difficulties
+Significant, complex and profound learning difficulties

 Section 41 school information